GameplayJDK/RefineDom/README.md

 // all links starting with https
 $document->find('a[href^=https]');

-// all images with the extension png
+// all images with the extension "png" assuming their src attribute ends 'png'
 $document->find('img[src$=png]');

 // all links containing the string "example.com"